 FAQs About Diesel Pushers

-Why do they call an RV diesel pusher?
+Why do they call it a diesel pusher?

-An RV with a rear-mounted diesel engine is commonly referred to as a “diesel pusher.”
+“Diesel pushers” specifically refer to Class A motorhomes that are powered by a rear-mounted diesel engine.
 The term “pusher” comes from the fact that the diesel engine is located at the rear of the vehicle, pushing it forward.
 Unlike gasoline engines found in the front of most RVs, the diesel engine in a pusher is positioned in the rear compartment, typically underneath the living area or bedroom.

 Unlike other types of RVs where the engine is located at the front (such as gas motorhomes), the placement of the engine in a diesel pusher allows for quieter and smoother operation since the engine noise is isolated at the rear.
 Additionally, the rear engine placement provides better weight distribution, improved stability, and increased towing capacity, making diesel pushers a popular choice among RV enthusiasts seeking enhanced performance and luxury amenities.